From Green-Kubo to the full Boltzmann kinetic approach to heat transport in crystals and glasses

-The Green-Kubo (GK) theory of linear response \cite{green1952,green1954,kubo1957a,kubo1957b} and the Boltzmann's kinetic approach (BKA), which leads to the transport equation with the same name (BTE) \cite{BTE:Ziman2001}, are usually considered as independent and complementary methods to deal with charge and heat transport in condensed matter.
-By construction, the GK theory only pertains to small perturbations, but it is otherwise general, for it applies to liquids, as well as to solids, either crystalline or amorphous, both in the classical and fully quantum regimes.
-The BTE is not limited to the linear regime, but it is based on a (semi-) classical treatment of charge and energy, which requires a proper definition of their carriers in the first place (\emph{e.g.} electron and phonon quasi-particles), as well as the ability to assign well defined values to their positions, momenta, and energies \cite{Peierls1929}.
+} The Green-Kubo (GK) theory of linear response \cite{green1952,*green1954,kubo1957a,*kubo1957b} and the Boltzmann's kinetic approach (BKA), which leads to the transport equation with the same name (BTE) \cite{BTE:Ziman2001}, are usually considered as independent and complementary methods to deal with charge and heat transport in condensed matter.
+By construction, the GK theory only applies to small perturbations, but it is otherwise general, for it applies to liquids, as well as to solids, either crystalline or amorphous, both in the classical and fully quantum regimes.
+The BTE is not limited to the linear regime, but it is based on a (semi-) classical treatment of charge and energy, which requires a proper definition of their carriers (\emph{e.g.} electron and phonon quasi-particles) with well defined values of their positions, momenta, and energies \cite{Peierls1929}.
 These requirements make it problematic to apply the BKA to amorphous solids.

 A couple of recent papers \cite{Simoncelli2019,Isaeva2019} have recently generalized these approaches, so as to encompass crystalline and disordered systems in the same theoretical and computational frameworks.
 The two papers differ conceptually in that the first is based on an elaborate generalization of the BKA, based on Wigner's dynamics (WD) \cite{Simoncelli2021}, while the second is a straightforward specialization of the GK theory to solids in the quasi-harmonic (QH) approximation, and dubbed therefore ``QHGK''.
 Notwithstanding, the two approaches give similar results for the heat conductivity, which coincide in the long-life-time limit.
 Even when applied to crystals, these methods provide further insight into the limits of the quasi-particle picture of transport: the quasi-particle group velocities are replaced here with a anti-Hermitian matrix whose diagonal elements are indeed group velocities, and whose off-diagonal elements, which fully determine the transport mechanism in disordered systems, give rise to \emph{inter-band} contributions to heat transport in crystals.